 Okay, the secret is out: I'm originally from Wisconsin, the dairy state.
 It's where you can go to the state fair and get one of the best darn giant cream puffs on the planet.
 I'm fortunate enough to have wonderful childhood memories of ending summer vacations with an adventure to the Wisconsin State Fair gawk over the cows; scream my head off on the exciting rides; visit with relatives at the family picnic--and finally, trace over to the pavilion and eat a cream puff.

 What's special about a Wisconsin State Fair cream puff?
 It's extra large puff pastry and cold pile-high whip cream.
 I was able to find a couple of recipes on the internet for the cream puff.
-And that's what you'll find here, a melding of the two recipes with some tweeking on its preparation.
+And that's what you'll find in this recipe for a giant cream puff, a melding of the two recipes with some tweaking on its preparation.

 The orginal serving size based on the other two recipes is 10 to 12.
 I came up with eight.

 A critical step in the baking process is to release the steam.
 The recipes called for using a toothpic.
 This didn't work for me.
 My first batch of puff pastry fell flat and were soggy.
 In my next batch, first I did NOT open the oven door while the pastries baked.
 The next critical step to keep the puff pastries from collapsing, was open the oven door, pull out the baking rack and with a small paring knife and slash into each pastry.
 The image below is just an illustration.